p-abdolmaleki/simple-KNN/README.md

 # simple-KNN
 - In this repository, a simple implementation of the k-nearest neighbor algorithm has been done.
-- In the knn.py file, the implementation codes of the algorithm are placed.
+- In the KNN.py file, the implementation codes of the algorithm are placed.
-- In the test.ipynb file, the prediction result of this algorithm is placed on the data of iris flowers.
+- In the Test.ipynb file, the prediction result of this algorithm is placed on the data of iris flowers.
 ### good luck🍀